 Renal function impairment.

-Medicinal products that affect the renin-angiotensin-aldosterone system may cause increases in blood urea and serum creatinine in patients with bilateral renal artery stenosis or stenosis of the artery to a solitary kidney.
-These changes in renal function may be reversible upon discontinuation of therapy.
-Klosart® should be used with caution in patients with bilateral renal artery stenosis or stenosis of the artery to a solitary kidney.
+Drugs affecting on renin-angiotensin-aldosterone system may increase blood urea and serum creatinine levels in patients with bilateral stenosis of the renal arteries, with renal artery stenosis, or with a stenosis of the artery of a single kidney.
+These changes in the function of the kidneys can be reversible after the termination of therapy.
+Caution should be exercised when administering losartan to patients with bilateral stenosis of the renal arteries or with a stenosis of the artery of a single kidney.

 Use in children with renal function impairment.

-The drug is not recommended in children with glomerular filtration rate < 30ml/ min/ 1.73 m2 as no data are available.
+The drug is not recommended in children with glomerular filtration rate < 30ml/ min/ 1.73 m2 as there are no data available.

-Concomitant use of Klosart and ACE-inhibitors has shown to impair renal function, therefore, such combination is not recommended.
+Concurrent administration of losartan and ACE inhibitors exacerbates renal function, therefore, such a combination is not recommended.

 There is no experience in safety of losartan in patients with recent kidney transplantation.

 Patients with primary aldosteronism generally will not respond to antihypertensive drugs acting through inhibition of the renin-angiotensin system.
-Therefore, the use of Klosart® is not recommended in this population.
+Therefore, the use of Klosart® is not recommended in this group of patients.

 Coronary heart disease and cerebrovascular disease.